ucsdlib/data-gis-lab/tutorials/SMP-offline-setup.md

 ## Administrative Steps for Esri License Administrators
-1. Reach out to Mono Simeone at UCSF for an autorization number that can be shared with up to XX users to authorize StreetMap Premium on a desktop.
-Mono has already licensed 50 authorizations numbers for each campus (that have purchased StreetMap Premium).
+1. Reach out to Mono Simeone at UCSF for an authorization number that can be shared with up to 50 users to authorize Streetmap Premium on a desktop.
+Mono has already licensed 50 authorizations numbers for each campus that has purchased StreetMap Premium under the UCOP licnese.

 OR if you have access to the UCOP MyEsri space

 1. Set active Organization to:  University of California, Office of the President (UCOP)
 2. From top menu, click **Licensing**
 3. From left menu, click **Authorizations** under License Information
-4. Search Streetmap Premium in the seach box.
+4. Search Streetmap Premium in the search box.
-5. Click **Details** next to StreetMap Premium North America for Pro.
+5. Click **Details** next to Streetmap Premium North America for Pro.
-6. Search for your Campus Name and Copy the Authorizaiton number
+6. Search for your Campus Name and Copy the Authorization number

  <div align="center"><img src="../images/SMP-LicenseingSMP-123_SingleUse.png" widtch = 15></div>